First of October Anti-Fascist Resistance Groups: Summary of GRAPO's activity

 Since its inception in 1975 until its last-known activity in 2006, it killed 84 people, including police, military personnel, judges, and civilians via bombings and shootings.
 A number of its militants were killed during bank robberies committed to raise funds for the organization.
 The group has also committed a number of kidnappings, initially for political reasons and later on for ransom.
 Its last attack was in 2006, when GRAPO shot dead Ana Isabel Herrero, the owner of a temporary work agency in Zaragoza.

-In 2000, GRAPO's leader Manuel Pérez 'Arenas' was sentenced in a French court for criminal conspiracy with terrorist intent.
+In 2000 GRAPO's leader Manuel Pérez 'Arenas' was sentenced in a French court for criminal conspiracy with terrorist intent.
 Spain issued a request for his immediate extradition.
-To date GRAPO has not named a successor.
+He was released in 2025.